isaacnmm/pestpolicy-hugo2XX/content/posts/best-gnat-repellent/index.md

 layout: post
 ---
 [[Gnat](https://pestpolicy.com/best-gnat-repellents/) infestation](http://ipm.ucanr.edu/PMG/PESTNOTES/pn7448.html)
-can be infectious, disturbing, and extremely irritating.�Recently, we discussed how long gnats live?
+can be infectious, disturbing, and extremely irritating.Recently, we discussed how long gnats live?

 If you are looking for quick prevention methods to keep gnats away, commercial gnat repellents will be your best bet.
 But given the massive variety of gnat repellents available in the market, it can be tricky to find not only the most effective repellent but also one that suits you.
 Read Also:
 How To Get Rid of Gnats
 .
-## Reviews: Top�7 Best Gnat Repellent for 2025
+## Reviews: Top7 Best Gnat Repellent for 2025
 ### [1.
 Best for Budget Buyers: Sawyer Picaridin Insect Repellent](https://www.amazon.com/dp/B07D42R2K7/?tag=p-policy-20)
 Who said that the best kinds of gnat repellents are the most expensive ones?
 Sawyer Picaridin Insect Repellent is an amazingly effective and budget-friendly product.